The FMFN Lands and Leasing department comprises of both Commercial Leasing and Community Land Initiatives within FMFN.

 Benita has over 19 years of experience with a combination of Surface Land Administration, Indigenous Relations, and First Nation Lands Management.

-Benita graduated with a 2-year diploma from Southern Alberta Technology of Alberta in Indigenous Land Administration and Indigenous Studies.
+Benita graduated from Southern Alberta Technology of Alberta with a diploma in Indigenous Land Administration and Indigenous Studies.
 Benita is an active member of CAPLA (Canadian Association of Petroleum Land Administrators) and is on the Board of Directors for TALSAA (Treaty & Aboriginal Land Stewards Association of Alberta).

-Benita is Cree from Peepeekisis First Nation, Saskatchewan.
+Benita is from Peepeekisis Cree First Nation, SK.

 Land Management Technician